ericpearson1313/fpga_rocket_launcher/README.md

  ### fpga_rocket_launcher

-### A ForgeFPGA-1K implementaiton
+### A ForgeFPGA-1K implementation
+Update: A ForgeFPGA implementation.
+I came across ForgeFPGAs which are 3x3mmm low power low cost ($0.50) FPGA chips containing a respectable 1120 logic cells.
+The 24 pins package had the IO needed and the logic cells seemed appropriate for a the launch controllers core functions.
+The free tools for synthesis and place-route worked with my verilog code with minor tweaking.
+With functional simplification (eg: no hdmi video, no dividers) the tools fit the core launch controller logic gates into the ForgeFPGA-1K and generated power and timing reports.
-Update: A ForgeFPGA implemention.
-These new little $0.50 ForgeFPGAs are field programmable gate arrays packing 1K 5-input luts with flipflops, all in a 3mm x 3mm package with no external parts required.
-With some functional simplification (no hdmi/dvi) I was able to fit the core lauch controller verilog design into the ForgeFPGA-1K.
-The number of IO and logic fit the launch controllers core requirements nicely.
-The free tools worked well.
-I was also able to verify the new design logic using the max10 fpga launch controller as a platform to emulate and instrument the core ForgeFPGA logic.
-I plan to use this launch control fpga for an minimalist handheld digital controller PCB.
-It would have connectors for mounting the ForgeFPGA Eval board for development.
+I then verified the forgefpga verilog by embedding it into my altera max10 fpga launch controller allowing me to view the instrumented interface between the co-synthesized core ForgeFPGA and the real hardware (very nice!).
+I plan to use this launch control fpga for an minimalist handheld digital launch controller PCB.
+It would have connectors for mounting the ForgeFPGA Eval board for development, and would otherwise re-use the ADC and power circuitry interface as needed from the previous controller.

 # Digital Model Rocket Launch Controller